Prince Michael Feodorovich of Russia: Early life

-Prince Michael Feodorovich was born in Paris, the only son of Prince Feodor Alexandrovich of Russia and his wife Princess Irina Pavlovna Paley.
+Prince Michael Feodorovich was born in the 18th arrondissement of Paris, the only son of Prince Feodor Alexandrovich of Russia and his wife Princess Irina Pavlovna Paley.
 He descended from the Romanovs through both his father and his mother.
 Through his father he was a grandson of Grand Duke Alexander Mikhailovich of Russia and his wife Grand Duchess Xenia Alexandrovna of Russia.
 His mother was a daughter of Grand Duke Paul Alexandrovich of Russia and his second wife Princess Olga Valerianovna Paley, Countess of Hohenfelsen.
 Prince Michael Feodorovich was called in France Michel Romanoff de Russie (his civil name in his French identity papers).
 He was brought up in Paris and Biarritz.
 As a child he learned to speak French, English and Russian.
 In his later years he learned Spanish and Catalan.

 After the separation of his parents in 1932, Prince Michael Feodorovich went to live with his mother in Neuilly where he attended the École du Montcel school.
 Following the outbreak of World War II his family moved back to Biarritz.
 He served in the French infantry between 1945 and 1946 and accompanied the army of General Leclerc into Germany.